th0th/th0ths-quotes/readme.txt

 Tested up to: 3.1.3
 Stable tag: 0.5

-A widget plugin that shows random quotes from your own collection.
+A plugin that shows random quotes on wherever you want.

 == Description ==